 The Principal Investment Manager's employees and/or the employees of one or more Portfolio Managers may receive gifts and forms of entertainment from service providers doing business with a Fund.
 The Principal Investment Manager maintains policies and procedures in accordance with acceptable industry standards to limit the currency value of gifts an employee may receive annually from such service providers, and it is generally expected that the Portfolio Manager will have in place similar policies regarding gifts and entertainment.
 To the extent that the Principal Investment Manager's employees and/or the employees of one or more Portfolio Managers receive a material currency value of entertainment per annum, there may be an incentive for such employees to sustain or expand the relationship with the service provider providing the gifts and entertainment.
 The Principal Investment Manager, the Portfolio Managers and their respective affiliates and their respective employees may also provide gifts and entertainment to people associated with investors such as pension consultants, trustees or fiduciaries.
-Additionally, the Principal Investment Manager, the Portfolio Manager and their respective affiliates and their respective employees may also provide gifts and entertainment to people associated with investors such as pension consultants, trustees or fiduciaries.
 Additionally, the Principal Investment Manager, the Portfolio Managers and their respective affiliates and their respective employees may make permitted political contributions to public officials or candidates who support policies, legislation, regulations or other matters that are favorable to or supported by the Principal Investment Manager or the Portfolio Manager, including matters that may not necessarily be favorable to, or supported by, the Company or Shareholders.
-To the extent the Principal Investment Manager provides any gifts or entertainment or makes political contributions, it will need to ensure that such items are not prohibited by applicable laws or regulations.
+To the extent the Principal Investment Manager or a Portfolio Manager provides any gifts or entertainment or makes political contributions, it will need to ensure that such items are not prohibited by applicable laws or regulations.